nutanix-cloud-native/opendocs/docs/capx/v1.3.x/getting_started.md

 For more information on the port requirements for CAPX, visit [Port Requirements](./port_requirements.md).

 !!! note
     [Nutanix Cloud Controller Manager (CCM)](../../ccm/latest/overview.md) is a mandatory component starting from CAPX v1.3.0.
-Before upgrading existing CAPX installations with a version prior to v1.3.0 to v1.3.0 or later, ensure all CAPX-managed Kubernetes clusters are configured to use Nutanix CCM.
+Ensure all CAPX-managed Kubernetes clusters are configured to use Nutanix CCM before upgrading to v1.3.0 or later.
 See [CAPX v1.3.x Upgrade Procedure](./tasks/capx_v13x_upgrade_procedure.md).

 ## Production Workflow